• Live Chat

 Mac

-The location of the files also appears in the program's settings page.
+The local file location also appears in Kaltura Capture>Manage on the Settings page.

 Capture Settings